cossacklabs/product-docs/themis/installation/installation-from-packages.md

 The core library is available via Cossack Labs package repositories.
 Follow the instructions below for your operating system.

+In case you experience issues during installation, refer to [Troubleshooting installation](/themis/debugging/troubleshooting-installation/) page which contains the wisdom of ages.

 ### Debian, Ubuntu

 Supported systems: